MischaU8/yumyum/exercises/modeling-exercise-51_wldB9HG2Si8.md

 Let's build this simple part.

-- Start with a default scene, center the default cube at the origin (`G F`) then create a cylinder off the top face and press `B` to create a new body.
+- Start with a default scene, center the default cube at the origin ([[Move to Origin]] with `G F`) then create a cylinder off the top face and press `B` to create a new body.

 - [[Mirror]] (`alt-X`) it to create a duplicate.